Issue management and estimation

 Sprint backlog

-A prioritised backlog of all the user stories that we estimate will be completed in the next sprint
+A prioritised list of all the user stories that we estimate will be completed in the next sprint

 Sprint planning

-Where the team reprioritises user stories and agrees the next sprint backlog
+Where the team prioritises user stories and agrees the next Sprint Backlog

 Where the team compares their estimate with the actual number of user stories completed